MrudulBanka1/Twitter_stream_Rest_api/README.md

-# Twitter_stream_Rest_api
+## 1. Twitter_stream_Rest_api
-using twitter streaming data for Collecting tweets by a specific user and a specific # Sentiment analysis of Tweets
+Using twitter streaming data for Collecting tweets by a specific user and a specific "#"

+## 2.Sentiment analysis of Tweets

+## 3.Twitter Racism Analyzer:
+  The objective of this task is to detect hate speech in tweets.
+For the sake of simplicity, we say a tweet contains hate speech if it has  a racist or sexist sentiment associated with it.
+So, the task is to classify racist or sexist tweets from other tweets.

+Formally, given a training sample of tweets and labels, where label '1' denotes the tweet is racist/sexist and label '0' denotes the tweet is not racist/sexist, your objective is to predict the labels on the test dataset.

+Evaluation Metric: The metric used for evaluating the performance of classification model would be F1-Score.